philipqueen/SlackCellESP32/README.md

 Developed for the Heltec Wifi Kit 32.
 Using other ESP32 microcontrollers may require changing the U8G2 setup code.

+How to make a SlackCell ESP32:
+You will need a Heltec Wifi Kit 32 microcontroller, an HX711 loadcell amplifier, a microSD card reader, and a 4/5 wire load cell of your desired capacity.
+These are then soldered to a proto board using small gauge wiring.
+The code gives the wiring connections, and they are roughly similar to Markus Rampp's instructions above, but soon I will add them as a table here.
+Please reach out if you need help sourcing parts or would like more details on construction.

 Dual core version is NOT FUNCTIONING.
 I appreciate any insight into why.